GuusKemperman/GuusKemperman.github.io/_posts/2030-07-15-optimizing-our-visual-scripting.md

 Every single time a function is invoked, we call malloc to store the return value.
 If the cached return value is out of date and we need to run the function again, we are freeing the original value, and calling malloc again.

 There would ideally only be one call to malloc at the very start of the program.
 A stack pointer would indicate where we should store our next value.
 We would use return value optimization to directly store the returned value at that position in the stack.
 At the end of each function, we simply roll back the pointer to the position it was in when we entered the function, calling the destructor only for the non-trivially destructible types.

+by caching outputs, allocating on a stack and using RVO.
+We have additional optimizations for trivial types, by for example avoiding the indirection of invoking the copy constructor when a memcpy will suffice.

+I initially wanted to go for a bytecode based approach; it's a subject I'd been interested in for a while and one I wanted to learn more about.
+There is an opportunity for an optimization pass to shift more of the workload to compile time.

+In the end I decided against it, it's an additional layer of complexity that makes the system more difficult to debug and extend.
+The idea was that if the performance was lacking, there might be more benefit to transpiling to C++, or to use LLVM directly.